TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2020-01-01-thomas-rotation.md

   \end{array} }\right)\,.
 $$

 There is of course also a $$z$$-direction boost, but we will not need it here.
-The Lorentz boost matrices have important properties that our intuition about <q>jumping on trains</q> should help us recognize as essential.
-Firstly, if you boost in one direction, and then boost in the opposite direction the same amount, you have effectively done nothing.
+The Lorentz boost matrices have important properties that our intuition about "jumping on trains" should help us recognize as essential.
+First, if you boost in one direction, and then boost in the opposite direction the same amount, you have effectively done nothing.
 This would be like jumping on a train, reversing the direction of the train, and then jumping off again, which lands you back where you started.
 The Lorentz transformation contains this property,

 $$
 \Lambda_x(-\beta)\Lambda_x(\beta)=I\,,\tag{4}